 Special holidays (The holiday agreement applying to state-employed staff)

 The special holidays are not covered by the Danish Holiday Act.
 The participants in the labour market covered by this agreement have negotiated terms regarding how special holidays will be accrued and taken.
 There are no changes!
 This applies therefore to special holiday days accrued in the calendar year and taken in the year after from 1 May to 30 April.
+You earn 0.42 special holidays per month you work at SDU which gives you 5 special holidays a year.

 State’s holiday guidance (December 2019) (only available in Danish) provides answers to questions regarding accrued holiday, instances in which you are prevented from taking holiday, payment, transfer, regulations upon retiring.